kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 The API returns e JSON object with two sections:

-1. `meta`:&nbsp; Metadata about the query, including a disclaimer, link to data license, last-updated date, and total matching records, if applicable.
+1. `meta` &mdash; metadata about the query, including a disclaimer, link to data license, last-updated date, and total matching records, if applicable.

  ----------------------------------------------------------------------------------------------------------------------------------------------------------
  Meta Field          Details